Refund payments (beta)

 When you receive the response, note the following:

-• transactionReference indicates the unique ID of the associated pay-in.
+• transactionReference indicates the unique ID of the refund transaction.

 {